-For the construction process of the KOUGAR 3 we use the same criteria, quality controls and manufacturing processes as in the rest of our range.
+For the construction process of the LINK 2 we use the same criteria, quality controls and manufacturing processes as in the rest of our range.
 From Olivier Nef's computer to fabric cutting, the operation does not allow for even a millimetre of error.
 The cutting of each wing component is performed by a rigorous, extremely meticulous, automated computer laser-cutting robotic arm.

 This program also paints the guideline markers and numbers on each individual fabric piece, thus avoiding errors during this delicate process.
 The jigsaw puzzle assembly is made easier using this method and optimises the operation while making the quality control more efficient.
 All Niviuk gliders go through an extremely thorough and detailed final inspection.
 The canopy is cut and assembled under strict quality control conditions facilitated by the automation of this process.
 Every wing is individually checked with a final visual inspection.
-The fabric used to manufacture the glider is light, resistant and durable.
-The fabric will not experience fading and is covered by our warranty.
-All lines are made of unsheathed Technora.